Declaration

 Declaration, with a firm reliance on the protection of divine

-Providence, we mutually pledge to each other our
+Providence, we mutually pledge to each other our Lives, our Fortunes

-Lives, our Fortunes and our sacred Honor.
+and our sacred Honor.

 The 56 signatures on the

-Declaration appear in
+Declaration appear in the positions indicated:

 Column